 While Clas was at his conference I had a whole week in Dublin on my own.
 Yet after two days walking I felt like getting out from the city, just a little bit.
-I had seen most of the sights already and wanted to see more of the country.
-So I checked what there was and decided to go on a Giant’s Causeway day trip.
+I had seen most of the sights already and now wanted to see more of the country.
+So I checked what alternatives there were and decided to go on a Giant’s Causeway day trip.

 Giant’s Causeway is in the far north and it’s a long drive from Dublin, three hours one way.
 But all the photos I had seen on those strange stone columns stretching along Northern Ireland’s seashore made me want to visit that specific place.

 What are these giant stone columns, who piled them like that and how does it feel like to walk on them?
 I had to see that.

 Giant’s Causeway tour from Dublin

 So one morning before nine I was standing outside the tourist office opposite to Trinity College and waiting for my bus to come.

 I was going on a Gray Line tour and would be back at 20:30 the same night.
 Most companies start this tour an hour earlier but as I’m at least partly on vacation 9 sounds better.

 The tour was not only going to Giant’s Causeway but also to three other top sights of Northern Ireland: the ruined clifftop castle Dunluce, the Carrick-a-Rede rope bridge and the Dark Hedges.

 This was my Giant’s Causeway day trip itinerary, three hours one way to the top of Northern Ireland and back to Dublin the same evening.
 The bus took the Belfast route but we didn’t go in the city.